AndrewOnk/credit_report_test/README.md

 Models:
 - Users have many Credit Reports
-- Each credit report has many Transactions
+- Each Credit Report has many Transactions

 There are Operations and Balance controllers:
 - Operations controller - creates credit reports from the offered payload(json/xml)